jasneetsinghanand/csi6900/README.md

 This project is Sensational News Detection.
+This was submitted as a CSI6900 Graduate project under the guidance of Dr. Diana Inkpen.
 We have built a Jupyter Notebook using which you can run the code.
 Following files are used:
 1. ObjectiveSensationalist_Baseline.py - This file is used to demonstrate the baseline model i.e. Bernoulli's Naive Bayes model.
 2. SensationalismNews_Classification.ipynb - This is a jupyter notebook built on Google Colaboratory tool.
 This contains all the existing outputs.
 And if you want to run then please follow the following instructions.